chualec/HapChIP/Design Documents/Datasets.md

       - This is in-house generated, de-identified CTCF HiChIP
   - Reference genome for alignment.
 We suggest downloading the latest reference genome from UCS

+Real dataset for answering a biological question using the tool: